pattynextdoor/pattynextdoor/README.md

 ---

 I build things that are useful to me and share them here.
-I enjoy adding thematic flair, delightful QoL features, and shifting the parts of a design in a bold direction.
+I enjoy adding thematic flair, delightful QoL features, and shifting parts of a design in a bold direction.

 ### Projects
 - ⚡ [tp](https://github.com/pattynextdoor/tp) - Teleport anywhere in or between projects.
 My rendition of `zoxide`.